This tip is from big wall expert Mark Hudon. See some more tips and El Cap Route photos at his website, hudonpanos.com

 cutting away old manky webbing that’s faster and does not require any monkeying around with your lead rope:

 Keep the cord bundled up out of the way on your harness until you need it.
 If the second knows that the pitch they’ll be cleaning requires a lower out, they can tie a figure 8 on a bight with the cord through their belay loop before they leave the belay.
 (And you should be looking at the route topo and knowing that a move like this is coming up, right?
 If you see the leader doing a pendulum, or even a couple of horizontal hook moves, you should anticipate having to do a lower out.)

 Once at the lower point, here’s what you do:

 Clip a carabiner to your belay loop.
 (If it's not there already, tie your lowering cord to your belay loop.)

 Pass the free end of your lowering cord through the lower out point, which could be webbing, a bolt, a piton, a stopper, or some other sort of permanently fixed gear.

-Tie a munter hitch on the lowering cord, and clip it to the free biner on your belay loop.
+Tie a munter hitch on the lowering cord, and clip it to the free carabiner on your belay loop.

 Hoist on the free end to pull yourself close in to the lower out point, holding your weight on the munter hitch.

-This takes the tension off the rope you’re ascending, which lets you unclip the lead rope and clean the biner the leader probably left there.
+This takes the tension off the rope you’re ascending, which lets you unclip the lead rope and clean the carabiner the leader probably left there.

 Lower yourself out with a munter hitch.
 You will hopefully now be hanging directly below the piece of gear the leader placed after they did the pendulum.
 If you're not quite in the fall line, be prepared for a little swing.
 Yes, this will be exciting.
 Pull on your lowering cord.
 It should pull easily through the lower out point and back to your harness.